1. The first step in starting a club is finding a club advisor and students for the club.

-2. The second step that any new club needs to complete is to fill out the Club Activation Packet.
+The second step that any new club needs to complete is to fill out the Club Activation Form.
+Active clubs need to fill out this form each semester to stay active.

 Each club is required to find an advisor who is a faculty or staff member at Santa Rosa JC.
 While finding an advisor can be an intimidating process, it is an important step that will greatly benefit the success of the club and enhance the experience of the club members.
 A good advisor can help the club complete the necessary paperwork, navigate the rules and processes at SRJC, provide guidance and most importantly help club members enjoy their experience.
 Below are some steps to help find a club advisor.